Helsinki Hacklab is a hackerspace located in Helsinki, Finland.

 The Finnish Hackerspace/Hacklab discussion forum has all the independent Hacklabs represented and we welcome all discussion in English too.
 Ask there if you need any help with your project.
 The forum is part of the Finnish hackerspace co-operation network hacklab.fi.

-Our photographing policy is: take photos and publish them, no need for asking permission.
+Our photographing policy: you can take photos using our shared camera or using your own.
+People might not want to show in photos with their faces, so please ask first.
+Otherwise, it’s quite liberal here.
 Our hackerspace-camera is available for anyone to use, and photos taken with it are instantly uploaded to our Flickr account.
+Our Twitter handle is @HelsinkiHacklab.

-We have two types of memberhips: regular members and key members.
-Both regular members and key members are required to pay a yearly membership fee.
+We have two types of memberhips: members and key members.
+Both members and key members are required to pay a yearly membership fee.
 Key members also pay on top a monthly keyholding fee.
-Read more and fill in the application form here.
+Read more and fill in the application form online here.

 Making and doing